The Truth about Tap Water

-Cities and towns create complex water infrastructures to provide clean drinking water.
-Their job is to remove all acute toxins and keep chronic toxins below a certain level.
-However, the end result is tap water that is not completely and consistently pure.
+Drinking water in its purest form is the cornerstone of good health, so understanding what is in our tap water is of the utmost importance.
+Cities and towns create complex water infrastructures to provide clean water.
+Their job is to remove all acute toxins and keep chronic toxins below a certain level, and yet the end result is that our tap water is not completely, consistently pure.
 It still contains toxic substances — many of which have a profound and direct effect on our health.
-So what’s really in that glass of tap water you’re about to drink?
+So what are the various contaminants that may be found in our tap water?

 - Pathogens: Bacteria, viruses, and parasites are the pathogens commonly found in drinking water.